aprilcotwut/various-arch-issue-fix-cheatsheet/Readme.md

 ```

 ## Upgrading Packages AFTER Connecting to Wifi (See Above)
 After chrooting, go ahead and `ping 8.8.8.8` to check your connection, then update whatever you need with `pacman`.
-Specifically, I updated everything with
-`pacman -Syyu`
+Specifically, I updated everything with `pacman -Syyu` which upgraded me from the white "Oh no!" screen to a blank grey screen.
+Still no virtual terminals avaliable.
+(Removing gnome with `pacman -Rcns gdm gnome` and reinstalling thus far produced the same results)